Updated April 17, 2019. A new study posits that the majority of consumers are adopting flexitarian eating habits.

 The study, conducted by DuPont Nutrition & Health and HealthFocus International, surveyed the eating habits of more than 1,000 U.S. consumers.
 Researchers found that 52 percent of shoppers in America are eating more plant-based food.
 The number increases to 65 percent globally.
+The rising trend of eating fewer animal products has been dubbed “flexitarianism.”

 “There is a bright immediate future for this megatrend,” said Greg Paul, marketing leader for the beverage industry at DuPont Nutrition & Health.
 “There is a seismic shift occurring in eating habits globally, creating a significant market opportunity.
 Most important, our research reveals that for most consumers, this has moved beyond experimentation into a permanent change brought on by health, lifestyle and social factors.”